Marteldelfer/Java-Chat/README.md

 # Java-Chat

 A real time chat aplication using java, springboot and some javascript.
 This applications uses Springboot's WebSockets to connect the users and the server.
-This project was made for the purpuse of studying.
+This project was made for the purpuse of studying websockets.

 ## Video Demonstration
 [Gravação de tela de 11-09-2024 16:49:28.webm](https://github.com/user-attachments/assets/13ced303-2124-4986-9342-318c9e1a01c8)